-All options granted to date expire on the ten year anniversary of the issuance date and vest on a quarterly basis over one to three years.
-The Company uses the Black-Scholes option pricing model to estimate the grant-date fair value of share-based awards under SFAS No. 123R.
+The options were granted to the employees, directors and a consultant at exercise prices that ranged from \$0.70 to \$2.62, the estimated fair market value of the common stock on the date of the issuance.
+All options granted to date expire on the ten year anniversary of the issuance date and vest on a quarterly basis over three months to five years.
+The Company uses the Black-Scholes option pricing model to estimate the grant-date fair value of share-based awards under SFAS 123R.
 The Black-Scholes model requires subjective assumptions regarding future stock price volatility and expected time to exercise, along with assumptions about the risk-free interest rate and expected dividends, which affect the estimated fair values of the Company's stock-based awards.
 The expected term of options granted was determined in accordance with the simplified approach as defined by SAB No. 107, Share-Based Payment, as the Company has very limited historical data on employee exercises and post-vesting employment termination behavior.
 The expected volatility is based on the historical volatilities of the common stock of comparable publicly traded companies based on the Company's belief that it currently has limited historical data regarding the volatility of its stock price on which to base a meaningful estimate of expected volatility.
 The risk-free rate selected to value any particular grant is based on the U.S. Treasury rate that corresponds to the expected term of the grant effective as of the date of the grant.
 The Company used 0% as an expected dividend yield assumption.
 These factors could change in the future, affecting the determination of stock-based compensation expense in future periods.
 Utilizing these assumptions, the fair value is determined at the date of grant.
-In accordance with SFAS No. 123R, the financial statement effect of forfeitures is estimated at the time of grant and revised, if necessary, if the actual effect differs from those estimates.
-As of September 30, 2008, management's future estimates are that the effect of forfeitures on the financial statements will be insignificant.
-As of September 30, 2008, there was approximately \$791,000 of total unrecognized compensation expense related to unvested stock-ba
+For the three months ended March 31, 2009, the Company recorded stock-based compensation related to stock options for employees and directors of \$76,121.